 There are about 120 ethnic groups in Russia.
 They speak more than a hundred different languages, though Russian is the official language.

-Most of the people in Russia can trace their ancestry back to the Slaves.
+Most of the people in Russia can trace their ancestry back to the Slavs.
 Others are descended from Tatars, Mongols, and Ukrainians.